JCMais/node-libcurl/README.md

 * Mac OS X 64 bits
 * Windows 32 and 64 bits

 Installing via `yarn add node-libcurl` or `npm install node-libcurl` should download a prebuilt binary and no compilation will be needed.
-However if you trying to install on `nw.js` or `electron` additional steps will be required, check their corresponding section on building from source.
+However if you trying to install on `nw.js` or `electron` additional steps will be required, check their corresponding section below.

 The prebuilt binary is statically built with the following library versions, features and protocols:
 ```